LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

 * Install the Pika Python module, which will allow the machine to connect to your RabbitMQ server:

-      pip install pika or pip3 install pika
+      pip3 install pika

-    * Debug: If your terminal does not recognize the "pip" or "pip3" commands, but you have installed pip, try running the following command instead: `python3 -m pip install pika`
+    * Note: If your terminal does not recognize the "pip" or "pip3" commands, but you have installed pip, try running the following command instead: `python3 -m pip install pika`
 * Create a file called send.py
     * On the first line of that file, import pika: `import pika`
     * On the next three lines, as shown below, establish a connection with the RabbitMQ server.
 Replace `your_rabbitmq_username` and `your_rabbitmq_password` with the RabbitMQ username and password you created in the configuration steps.
-Replace `server_node` with the name of the node you installed RabbitMQ on (a shortened name or the full name of the node are both acceptable, e.g. 'e3' or 'xenon3'):
+Replace `server_node` with the name of the node you installed RabbitMQ on:

           credentials = pika.PlainCredentials('your_rabbitmq_username', 'your_rabbitmq_password')
           connection =  pika.BlockingConnection(pika.ConnectionParameters('server_node', 5672, 'your_vhost', credentials))